Whippomorpha: Relationship with humans

 Whippomorphs have always had complex cultural and social relationships with humans.
 Hippopotamuses have a reputation for extreme aggression towards humans.
-Hippos are incredibly territorial and protective of their young, and are the deadliest mammal in Africa, killing between two and three thousand people each year.
+Hippos are incredibly territorial and protective of their young, and are the deadliest mammal in Africa, killing between two and three thousand people a year.
 Despite this, hippos remain popular zoo animals and a recognizable species in popular culture.
 Hippos were hunted by ancient humans for food and sport.
-In Ancient Egypt, hippos were recognized as dangerous inhabitants of the river Nile, and a red hippo was the symbol of the god Set.
+In Ancient Egypt, hippos were recognized as dangerous inhabitants of the Nile, and a red hippo was the symbol of the god Set.
 The biblical Behemoth is thought to be based on or inspired by the hippo.

-Hippopotamuses face a number of threats from humans.
-Common hippopotamuses are classed as vulnerable, and are subject to habitat destruction as a result of agriculture, water management, climate change and development of housing and urban areas.
-Pygmy hippopotamuses are considered endangered, with less than three thousand individuals in the wild.
-The few surviving pygmy hippopotamuses occupy a much smaller habitat area in Liberia, Sierra Leone, and the Ivory Coast.
+Hippos face a number of threats from humans.
+Common hippopotamuses are classified as vulnerable, and are subject to habitat destruction due to agriculture, water management, climate change and development of housing and urban areas.
+Pygmy hippopotamuses are considered endangered, with less than 3,000 of them in the wild.
+The surviving pygmy hippos occupy a much smaller habitat area in Liberia, Sierra Leone, and the Ivory Coast.
 They face threats from mining and quarrying, hunting, poaching, and logging.